shivajee98/trustai-extension/README.md

 ## Overview

 TrustAI checks whether the website you are visiting is safe.
-Unlike standard filters that only check blocklists, this extension analyzes the actual content and visual context of the page in real-time.
-It can detect if a site is pretending to be a major brand (like Instagram or Microsoft) but is hosted on a different, suspicious domain.
+Unlike standard filters that only check blocklists, this extension analyzes the actual content, news claims, and visual context of the page in real-time.
+It can detect if a site is pretending to be a major brand or if an article contains unverified fake news.

 **Current Status**: Beta (Manual Installation required).